 These Pulled Pork Mini Tacos are sure to be a huge hit at your next party.
 I’ve already got friends asking for them by name!
 Enjoy a new crave worthy favorite this game day and Super Bowl season.

-Pulled Pork Mini Tacos with Spicy Sweet Soy Glaze & Apple Carrot Slaw
+Spicy Sweet Mini Pulled Pork Tacos with Apple Carrot Slaw

 - 7 large flour tortillas